rohandasika/chainge/README.md

 ### Stability and UX

 - Currently the CAIP-10 Link is manually triggered _after_ the user logs in, with them having to sign another message to establish the link.
 This is a temporary solution until the app is updated to allow automatic linking.
 - Ceramic just transitioned to the Ceramic v2, which uses the new [Sign-In With Ethereum](https://login.xyz/) standard to create a DID:PKH, instead of a 3ID DID.
 This eases UX by limiting the number of signatures needed to create a DID.
+I continued using Ceramic v1 that came with the SDK, but in the future, should transition to v2.
 - When the app first opens, it takes a few seconds for the connections to be made and for the Ceramic streams to be loaded.
 So typically, a user has to wait around 5s before they can click `connect` and log in.

 ### Features